Shorthand If in If-Else Construct

 ?>

-The condition $test == false
+The condition $test == false is actually

-the same as $test != true
+the same as $test != true:

 <?php